-- There is no programmatic accreditation for the Medical Billing and Coding Specialist program. - The Medical Assistant program is not programmatically accredited.
+- There is no programmatic accreditation for the Massage Therapy and Medical Billing and Specialist programs. - The Medical Assistant program is not programmatically accredited. - The Dental Assistant program is not programmatically accredited by the Commission on Dental Accreditation.

 Approvals

 • This is a private institution approved to operate by the: